-Ancell Curriculum Committee: Reviews all new courses, curriculum changes, etc., submitted by departments of the School prior to submission to Committee on Undergraduate Curriculum and Academic Standards.
+Ancell School of Business Undergraduate Program Review Committee: Reviews all new courses, curriculum changes, etc., submitted by departments of the School prior to submission to Committee on Undergraduate Curriculum and Academic Standards.

 Committee of Chairs: Serves as a clearing committee to review various matters that pertain to more than one department.